diel-project/diel-project.github.io/docs/index.markdown

 4) [Zach Farris](https://farriszj.wixsite.com/mysite) is an assistant professor at Appalachian State University.

 We have an extensive list of collaborators from around the world who have shared their camera trap datasets for this project.

+Check out our [updates page]({% link updates.markdown %} for project news and timelines.